FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices

-\begin{enumerate} \item We propose a more flexible decoupled learning scheme for heterogeneous Federated Learning, which allows different module partitions on devices with different resource budgets.
-We give a theoretical guarantee for the convergence of Federated Decoupled Learning. \item We propose an adversarial training strategy, FADE, for Federated Decoupled Learning to attain theoretically guaranteed joint adversarial robustness in the whole model.
-Our experimental results show that FADE can achieve almost the same adversarial robustness as joint adversarial training, while largely reduce the memory and computation consumption. \item We analyse the trade-off between objective consistency (natural accuracy) and adversarial robustness (adversarial accuracy) in FADE, and we propose an effective method to adjust the balance between them with the weight decay on auxiliary model. \end{enumerate}
+\begin{enumerate} \item We propose Federated Decoupled Learning (FDL) allowing differentiated model partitions on heterogeneous devices with different resource budgets.
+We give a theoretical guarantee for the convergence of FDL. \item We propose \textbf{F}ederated \textbf{A}dversarial \textbf{DE}coupled Learning (FADE) to attain theoretically guaranteed joint adversarial robustness of the entire model.
+Our experimental results show that FADE can significantly reduce the memory and computational requirements while maintaining almost the same natural accuracy and adversarial robustness as joint training. \item We reveal the non-trivial relationship between objective consistency (natural accuracy) and adversarial robustness in FADE, and we propose an effective method to achieve a better accuracy-robustness balance point with the weight decay on auxiliary models. \end{enumerate}